Skip to content

 Some conditions may make an MRI exam inadvisable.
 Tell your doctor if you have any of the following conditions:

-• Cerebral aneurysm clip (metal clip on a blood vessel in the brain).
+- Cerebral aneurysm clip (metal clip on a blood vessel in the brain).
+Most modern clips are made of titanium and can be safely studied.

-• Not able to lie on back for 30 to 60 minutes.
+- Not able to lie on your back for 30 to 60 minutes.

 How Long Is the MRI Exam?

-In most cases, a MRI exam takes 40 to 80 minutes, but you should allow two hours.
+In most cases, an MRI exam takes 30 minutes but can take longer if special studies are needed.
 During the test, several dozen images may be obtained.

 Personal items such as your watch, wallet, including any credit cards with magnetic strips (they will be erased by the magnet), and jewelry should be left at home if possible, or removed prior to the MRI scan.
 Secured lockers are usually available to store personal possessions.